faizarbiva/ticket-lifecycle/README.md

 </p>

 <h1>Powershell fundemantals for beginners</h1>
-This project explains some of the powershell commnads you can use to do daily life..<br />
+This project explains some of the powershell commands you can use and learn to use on your computer as a beginner.<br />

 <h2>Environments and Technologies Used</h2>